kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 ==============

 The *conf/reporting.conf* file contains information on the automated reports generation.
-Please see latest version here:
+Please see the latest version here:

 .. _ `<reporting>.conf`: https://github.com/kevoreilly/CAPEv2/blob/master/conf/reporting.conf

-By setting those option to *on* or *off* you enable or disable the generation of such reports.
+By setting these options to *on* or *off* you enable or disable the generation of such reports.

 Using environment variables in config files